Coronavirus: Mizoram sees sharp rise in active cases, positivity rate over 10% in 8 of 11 districts

 The surge in Mizoram is to some extent in line with what several experts have been saying, that Covid-19 waves may henceforth occur localised, limited to a few districts or a state.
 Currently, most parts of North East and Kerala have a higher positivity rate than the rest of the country.

 Eight out of 11 districts in Mizoram have more than 10% positivity rate.
 Across India there are 30 such districts.
 District Champhai in Mizoram has reported the highest positivity rate at 27.6% in the September 23-29 week.
-Two districts in Mizoram, Khawzawl and Kolasib, are also of concern, their positivity rate is between 5% and 10%.
+Two districts in Mizoram – Khawzawl and Kolasib – are also of concern as their positivity rates are between 5% and 10%.

 What explains the surge now?